Who is Javokhir Sindarov? Records, Achievements and 2026 Candidates

 By winning this match, he became the 2025 Chess World Cup Champion, taking home a massive first-place prize of $120,000 and the newly created Viswanathan Anand Cup.
 Even more impressively, at exactly 19 years, 11 months, and 18 days old, he made history by becoming the youngest World Cup winner ever.

 Upon returning to Tashkent, he was greeted like a true hero.
 He was welcomed at the airport by a military marching band, the Prime Minister of Uzbekistan, and cheering crowds, and was gifted a three-bedroom apartment as a reward for his historic achievement.
-Most importantly, his World Cup victory officially qualified him to play in the exclusive 2026 Candidates Tournament in Cyprus, giving him a chance to fight for the World Chess Championship.
+Most importantly, his World Cup victory officially qualified him to play in the exclusive 2026 Candidates Tournament in Cyprus, giving him the chance to fight for the World Chess Championship.
+He did not just take that chance.
+He made the most of it in the most dominant way the chess world has ever seen.

 Major Achievements of Javokhir Sindarov